streamtechteam/global_path_add/README.md

 1. Creates a configuration directory at `~/.gpath_add/vars/`
 2. Generates shell-specific configuration files:
    - `bash.sh` for Bash shell configurations
-   - `fish.sh` for Fish shell configurations (currently just a placeholder)
+   - `fish.sh` for Fish shell configurations (semi-implemented)
    - `vars.sh` for a universal source file
 3. Modifies your `~/.bashrc` file to source the configuration files
 4. Adds your specified **absolute** directory path to the PATH environment variable

-**Note:** Fish shell support is not yet implemented.
+**Note:** Fish shell support is semi-implemented.
 The tool currently focuses on Bash shell integration.

 ## Installation